lukasheinz92/elliot/HELP - Upload To SQL Database.md

 2. Required and optional parameters:
     - Source Table ... range of cells in an Excel sheet containing data you want to upload into <Target Table>
     - Target Table ... name of a table located in the database where you want to insert your data
-    - Connection String ... connectiong string of a database where you want to insert your data
+    - Connection String ... connection string of a database where you want to insert your data
     - Query Before ... (optional) query which is performed before data are inserted into SQL database
     - Query After ... (optional) query which is performed after data are inserted into SQL database